sijp/sijper/README.md

 basic microblogging project

-as part of a job interview
+As part of a job interview